The Post and Courier: Merger

-By 1991, it was apparent Charleston could no longer support two newspapers, so the News and Courier and Evening Post were merged into a single morning newspaper, The Post and Courier.
-However, the two papers had shared the same editorial staff since the 1980s.
+By 1991, it was apparent Charleston could no longer support two newspapers; the News and Courier and Evening Post had shared their editorial staff since the 1980s.
+They were merged into a single morning newspaper, The Post and Courier.

 The paper acquired several sisters in the 1990s when its parent bought other newspapers and television stations.

+In 2008 and 2009, newspaper officials reacted to declines in revenue with cost-cutting efforts.
+In 2008, they offered a buyout to employees, a bid to streamline the company and reduce expenses.
+64 full-time employees left, shrinking the workforce to 381 by the start of 2009.
+This was deemed insufficient, so on February 6, 2009, the company laid off 25 employees and on March 23, Evening Post Publishing Co., the parent company of the paper, announced a company-wide furlough that would force all employees to take five days' unpaid leave in the second quarter of 2009.
+The newspaper said the move was necessary to reduce expenses "because of the continued weakness of the economy and the impact on advertising".

-In July 2021, the Post and Courier announced a relocation of its offices to 148 Williman Street.
+In July 2021, the Post and Courier began moving its offices to 148 Williman Street.

+In February 2025, the paper eliminated its Monday and Tuesday print days.

 Awards

-The newspaper has won the highest awards in journalism, frequently besting much larger news organizations.
-It has taken a leadership role in exposing corruption and reducing local news deserts with its Uncovered project, a partnership with more than 18 South Carolina newspapers.
-The project won the 2021 S.C.
-Press Association's top award for Public Service.
-In 2015 it won the Pulitzer Prize for Public Service for coverage of domestic violence.
+The newspaper has won a number of awards.
+In 2015, the newspaper won the Pulitzer Prize for Public Service for coverage of domestic violence.
 In 2019, Tony Bartelme won the inaugural Victor K. McElheny Knight Science Journalism Award for a story about climate change and the Gulf Stream.
 In 2016, a team of reporters won a Scripps Howard Foundation Award for an investigation into police shootings.
 In 2018, the newspaper won the American Society of News Editors Deborah Howell Award for a story about the demise of the Piggly Wiggly Carolina grocery chain.
-In 2017, the American Geophysical Union awarded Tony Bartelme its Walter Sullivan Award for Excellence in Science Journalism for "Every Other Breath," a series about climate change issues.
+In 2017, the American Geophysical Union awarded Tony Bartelme its Walter Sullivan Award for Excellence in Science Journalism for "Every Other Breath," a series about climate change.
 In 2008, the newspaper won national awards from the Society of Professional Journalists and American Society of Newspaper Editors for coverage of the Charleston Sofa Super Store fire.
-In 2008, Reporter Tony Bartelme also won the prestigious Gerald Loeb Award for a story about the effect of China's growth on local economies.
+In 2008, Reporter Tony Bartelme also won the Gerald Loeb Award for a story about the effect of China's growth on local economies.

+The newspaper works to expose corruption and shrink local news deserts with its Uncovered project, a partnership with more than 18 South Carolina newspapers.
+The project won the South Carolina Press Association's top award for Public Service in 2021.